 On April 3, 2017, the Partnership signed a deed of termination with respect to the Old Sponsor Credit Facility with GasLog.
 On the same date, GasLog Partners entered into a new unsecured five-year term loan of \$45,000 and a new five-year revolving credit facility of \$30,000 with GasLog (together, the "New Sponsor Credit Facility").
 On April 5, 2017, under the New Sponsor Credit Facility, an amount of \$45,000 under the term loan facility and an amount of \$15,000 under the revolving credit facility were drawn by the Partnership and were used on the same date to prepay \$60,125 of the outstanding debt of GAS-nineteen Ltd., GAS-twenty Ltd. and GAS-twenty one Ltd. under the junior tranche of the Five Vessel Refinancing, which would have been originally due in April 2018.
-The Partnership repaid \$15,000 under the revolving credit facility of the New Sponsor Credit Facility on May 22, 2017.
-The New Sponsor Credit Facility is unsecured and the revolving credit facility provides for an availability period of five years.
+The Partnership repaid \$15,000 under the revolving credit facility of the New Sponsor Credit facility provides for an availability period of five years.
 Each borrowing under the New Sponsor Credit Facility accrues interest at a rate of 9.125% per annum with an annual 1.0% commitment fee on the undrawn balance.